Accounting Standards Oversight Council

 Brenda lives in Vancouver.

-Tom Linsmeier is Professor and Thomas G. Ragatz Distinguished Chair in Accounting at the University of Wisconsin-Madison.
+Tom Linsmeier is Professor and Thomas G. Ragatz Accounting and Law Distinguished Chair at the Wisconsin School of Business.
 He previously held professorial appointments at the University of Iowa, the University of Illinois at Urbana-Champaign, and Michigan State University.
 Tom’s research focuses on the role of accounting information in securities markets.
 His work has been published in numerous academic and professional accounting and business journals.

 Tom was formerly a member of the U.S. Financial Accounting Standards Board.
 Also, he served as Academic Fellow and Special Consultant to the Office of the Chief Accountant at the U.S. Securities and Exchange Commission, and as President of the Financial Accounting and Reporting section of the American Accounting Association.